 Introducing Barry Bradford

-Barry Bradford is a a former National Teacher Of The Year.
-His work has won him awards from the President, Congress, and major Civil Rights groups, and he has been interviewed by nearly every major media outlet including The Today Show, The New York Times, U.S. News And World Report, ABC, CBS, and NBC Evening News, The Voice of America, The Washington Post, Fox News, MSNBC, CNN, and C-SPAN.
+Barry Bradford's work has won awards from the President, Congress, and major Civil Rights groups.
+He has been interviewed by major media outlets including The Today Show, The New York Times, U.S. News And World Report, ABC, CBS, and NBC Evening News, The Voice of America, The Washington Post, Fox News, MSNBC, CNN, and C-SPAN.

 Barry made history as the leader of the team that reopened theCivil Rights era Mississippi Burning case and brought the murderer to justice.
 His commitment to justice and belief in the power of every individual to affect history led him to spearhead a movement to convince the State of Mississippi to clear the name of Civil Rights martyr Clyde Kennard.

 Barry’s Bachelor’s degree in Psychology and Communications is from Goddard College (Plainfield, VT) and his Master’s Degree in Interdisciplinary Studies is from DePaul University (Chicago).